chriskonnertz/string-calc/README.md

 ### calculate

 The `calculate()` method is the most important method of this class.
-It expects one parameter of type string called `$term`.
+It expects one parameter with the type string called `$term`.
-It returns a number of type float or int.
-We strongly recommend to wrap any calls of this method in a `try-catch`-block and to write a `catch`-statement that catches all exceptions of type `Exceptions\StringCalcException`.
+It returns a number with the type float or int.
+We strongly recommend wrapping any calls of this method in a `try-catch` block and to write a `catch` statement that catches all exceptions with the type `Exceptions\StringCalcException`.

 ```php
 try {